replicatedhq/replicated-docs/docs/enterprise/snapshots-storage-destinations.md

 - Ceph RADOS v12.2.7
 - MinIO

-Run the following command to configure Velero and the storage destination.
-For more information about required storage destination flags, see [`velero`](/reference/kots-cli-velero-index).
+Run the following command to configure Velero and the storage destination in an air gapped environment.
+For more information about required storage destination flags, see [`velero`](/reference/kots-cli-velero-index) in _Reference_.

 ```bash
 kubectl kots velero configure-other-s3 \